Natasha Watley

-Natasha Renee Watley (born November 27, 1981) is an American, former collegiate four-time first-team All-American, two-time medal winning Olympian, retired seven-time pro All-Star softball player.
+Natasha Renee Watley (born November 27, 1981) is an American, former collegiate four-time first-team All-American, two-time medal winning Olympian, retired seven-time pro-All-Star softball player.
 Watley played college softball at UCLA, and helped the Bruins win a national championship.
-She represented the United States women's national softball team at the 2004 Summer Olympics and won a gold medal, and again at the 2008 Summer Olympics, and won a silver medal.
+She represented the United States women's national softball team at the 2004 Summer Olympics.
+She won a gold medal, and again at the 2008 Summer Olympics, and won a silver medal.

 She is the first African-American female to play on the United States softball team in the Olympics.
 She is the career batting average leader in the National Pro Fastpitch.
 She owns numerous records for the Bruins and is one of select NCAA Division I players to bat at least .400 with 300 hits, 200 runs and 100 stolen bases for her career.

 Early life

 Watley was born in Irvine, California to parents Edwin and Carolyn Watley.
-She is African-American.
-Watley attended Woodbridge High School where she was named second team Louisville Slugger All-American in her junior and senior years.
+She is African American.
+Watley attended Woodbridge High School where she was named second-team Louisville Slugger All-American in her junior and senior years.
 She hit over .445 in her last three seasons in addition to stealing 20+ bases each season.